PPRCLT

 FAQs

 Before you apply, you must have previously participated in at least two trail workdays.
-If you have not previously participated in two trail workdays, there is still time!
-Visit www.rmfi.org and/or www.trailsandopenspaces.org for a schedule of upcoming workdays that will take place prior to the training.
+If you have not previously participated in two trail workdays we ask that you use the 2025 season to volunteer and revisit training in 2026.
+Visit www.rmfi.org and/or www.trailsandopenspaces.org to find volunteer opportunities this season.